carasaj/bank_churn_model/README.md

 The main notebook is `bank_churn_final.ipynb`

-The project goal is to create a machine learning model for predicting bank customer churn.
+The project goal is to create a supervised machine learning model for predicting bank customer churn.
 Alternative data processing techniques, features, and models are used as comparisons.

 ## Overview

-Our goal is to generate a model to predict a customers' likelihood of remaining a bank customer.
-Identifying and tuning a model to best predict this can greatly improve customer retention, which in turn will improve bank revenue.
+This readme will walk through how a binary classification model is used to predict a customers' likelihood of remaining a bank customer, also known as churn.
+Identifying and tuning the model to best predict churn can greatly improve customer retention, which in turn will improve bank revenue.
 Banks generate revenue through selling products like bank loans and accounts to customers.
 Keeping and maintaining a good relationship with customers would ultimately mean customers will take on more bank products.

 ## Data Source